 Frame and Geometry

 The Checkpoint bikes are part of Trek’s gravel bikes lineup (together with Trek Domane).
-They’re made of aluminum or carbon, depending on the price range.
+Depending on the price range, they’re made of aluminum or carbon.

 The names of the bikes have abbreviations that refer to the type of material used for the frame: